solter/pyTutorial/README.md

 ### Loops and Data Structures
 This section should introduce you to the following:
 * Basic python data structures
-   * Tuples and Lists
+   * Tuples and lists
    * Dictionaries
    * NumPy arrays
 * Control flow
-   * if statements and boolean expressions
+   * If statements and boolean expressions
-   * for loops (looping through a list)
+   * For loops (looping through a list)
-   * while loops (looping until a condition is met)
+   * While loops (looping until a condition is met)
-* Reading and Writing to files
+* Reading and writing to files
    * Using basic python IO functions
    * Using standard file types json and pickles
    * Using NumPy text reader